sormuras/testing-in-the-modular-world/javazone-2019.md

 - Progression...
 - Invalid names, Impostors, and other errors

+## Backup

+- Include `mainrunner` at test runtime
+  - See engine getting picked up by JUnit Platform
+  - First test program is executed as a test case

 ## Outdated

 - Show of hands "test": JUnit 3/4 - JUnit 5